Apprenticeship For Career Seekers

 • Tuition reimbursement

-• Contact your registered apprenticeship program sponsor if you need a copy of your ETA-671 Apprenticeship Agreement
+• Contact your registered apprenticeship program Sponsor if you need a copy of your Colorado Apprenticeship Agreement or ETA 671.

 Yes, anyone that may legally work in the US is eligible to participate in apprenticeship programs.

-New Americans are Coloradans who arrived to the US as immigrants or their children.
+New Americans are defined by law as a Coloradan who has arrived, and a person who will arrive, to Colorado as an immigrant or refugee, and includes their children.
 This population includes: refugees, asylees, Special Immigrant Visa holders, victims of trafficking, Deferred Action for Childhood Arrival (DACA) recipients, and all other immigrants and aspiring citizens seeking opportunity, safety, and/or reunification of family.